 11. Westminster College

-If skiing and snowboarding are your idea of staying fit, active, and focusing on wellness, then Westminster College in Salt Lake City, UT might just be the perfect fit.
-Located incredibly close to 7 different ski resorts, there is no shortage of places for students to hike, mountain bike, ski, and snowboard.
-And the colleges schedule makes it easy for students to spend their weekends on the slopes in any season.
+If skiing and snowboarding are your ideas of staying fit, active, and focusing on wellness, then Westminster College in Salt Lake City, UT might just be the perfect fit.
+The college is located incredibly close to 7 different ski resorts.
+There is no shortage of places for students to hike, mountain bike, ski, and snowboard.
+And the college’s schedule makes it easy for students to spend their weekends on the slopes in any season.

 If you’re not feeling a trip into the mountains, the recreation center offers loads of options of classes, personal training, and intramural sports.
 The school also offers counseling services to all of their students in everything from nutritional health, to emotional support.